isabella232/docs.devo.ps/README.md

     make build

+**Note**: the make build command runs `gulp prepare` and `gulp metalsmith` to solve some weird race condition that couldn't be solved in gulp (metalsmith would build before public/assets were ready it seems).

 The build and push to the `gh-pages` branch is automated w/ devo.ps.